 - To provide an umbrella for and/or driving key projects that have the potential to create new and lasting opportunities for developing dialogue and business between the UK and key markets within Sub-Saharan Africa.

-- To help formulate financial and related professional services trade and investment policy priorities for key markets across Sub-Saharan Africa, including interface with TheCityUK’s LOTIS committee.
+- To help formulate financial and related professional services trade and investment policy priorities for key markets across Sub-Saharan Africa, including interface with TheCityUK’s Liberalisation of Trade in Services (LOTIS) committee.

 - To help develop relations with senior regional decision-makers, regulators and economic and business stakeholders.

-- The preparation of detailed input for HMG officials on specific financial and related professional services objectives to be pursued in post-Brexit trade agreements with particular markets
+- The preparation of detailed input for UK government officials on specific financial and related professional services objectives to be pursued in post-Brexit trade agreements with particular markets.

 - Insurance sector growth - excluding South Africa, the sub-Saharan region accounts for approximately 0.2 per cent of the premiums written by the global insurance industry, according to data from Swiss Re.
 This coupled with projected population and economic growth make certain sub-Saharan markets attractive for UK-based insurance firms.
 However, diverse markets featuring a mix of local players combined with under developed regulatory environments and concerns about deploying capital locally result in a complex picture.
 TheCityUK will continue to work with its insurance members to help address these issues.